The marketing debate: Should your marketing content be Desire Driven or Problem Driven?

 Desire – Obstacle – Solution

-Desire driven marketing is all about painting a picture of what could be.
-It’s about sparking the imagination of your audience and highlighting the benefits your product or service can bring.
 This approach works best when your product or service is aspirational or luxury-oriented, where the focus is on the benefits and positive outcomes.

 The Problem Driven Approach